052223-java-angular/p1_powers/README.md

 - **BCrypt**: A Java library for hashing and checking passwords for security.
 - **Git and GitHub**: Used for version control.
-- **Google Maps API** For getting the maps that the user will use to view the trailhead and directions to the trailhead -**HTML and CSS** For designing the frontend web page -**JavaScript** For enhancing the webpage and giving it more functionality than a traditional static webpage
+- **Google Maps API** For getting the maps that the user will use to view the trailhead and directions to the trailhead
+- **HTML and CSS** For designing the frontend web page
+- **JavaScript** For enhancing the webpage and giving it more functionality than a traditional static webpage
+- **Spring Boot** For creating the embedded server infrastructure and simplifying the database creation process

--**jQuery** For enhancing the javascript and for simplifying the flow of data from the frontend to the backend
+- **jQuery** For enhancing the javascript and for simplifying the flow of data from the frontend to the backend